We were always this bad.

 Right?

-Well, I was already quite old when a very close family member asked me if the relationship that I was starting with the one that eventually became my wife was going well – after all, she’s protestant-ish, and I am catholic, right (spoiler alert – I am not.
+Well, I was already quite old when a very close family member asked me if the relationship that I was starting with the one that eventually became my wife was going well – after all, she’s protestant-ish, and I am catholic (spoiler alert – I am not.
 But again, that person was already quite old and they never really approved the fact that I didn’t go to church), so the relationship is bound to have problems, right?
 I dismissed the person, without giving too much though about it.

 (more…)